- Town Manager

 David L. Stack was appointed as Town Manager in 2010.
 He has a Bachelor of Arts degree in Political Science from Keene State College and a Master of Public Administration degree from the University of New Hampshire.

-Mr. Stack is a member of the International City/County Management Association (ICMA) and is also a member of the Municipal Management Association of New Hampshire (MMANH) and he served as President of the MMANH in 1999.
+Mr. Stack is a member of the International City/County Management Association (ICMA) and the Municipal Management Association of New Hampshire (MMANH).
+He served as MMANH President in 1999 and he has served as a member of the Board of Directors of the New Hampshire Municipal Association since 2016.